 The kids ate that up.

 Most importantly I saw an immediate shift in Benjie who now looked at my racquet like the most precious thing he’d ever held in his hands.
-He was no longer interested in cutting up to get attention.
+Benjie no longer had interest in cutting up to get attention.
 He realized all eyes were transfixed on him because he had the power of their attention.
-He was holding the tennis coach’s beautiful magic racquet in his hand and was being asked to demonstrate what they had all just been shown.
+He held the tennis coach’s beautiful magic racquet in his hand and would get to demonstrate what they had all just been shown.

-He tried a forehand at first.
+First he tried a forehand.
 It was awkward and he swung too hard and the racquet slipped through his hand and slid across the court.
 He was immediately embarrassed.
 Kids started laughing.
 He looked like he was preparing to get yelled at having just somehow damaged my fancy racquet.

 I said “Hey there, that was a nice swing!”
 The kids stopped laughing.
-He looked up at me with a look of surprise in his eyes.
+Then he looked up at me with a look of surprise in his eyes.
 I wasn’t mad?
 In fact I just complimented him for throwing my racquet?

 I handed the racquet back to him and said, “Let’s try it again but since you are so powerful we better slow it down just a little bit.
 Now show us that forehand.”
 He intentionally and slowly swung that racquet.
 Perfect form and a beautiful swing.

 “Give Benjie a hand!”
 They clapped loud for him.
 He looked astonished.
-I was quite certain he had never had anyone clap for him ever in his life.
+I’m sure that he never had anyone clap for him ever in his life.
 “Now show us that backhand!”